 To assist in fulfilling the Department's responsibilities under the Government Performance and Results Act (GPRA), P.L.
-103-62, applicants who receive funding under this solicitation must provide data that measure the results of their work.
+103-62, applicants who receive funding under this solicitation must provide data that measures the results of their work.
 Additionally, applicants must discuss in their application their methods for collecting data for performance measures.
-Please refer to "What an Application Must Include," page 11, for additional information on applicant responsibilities for collecting and reporting data.
+Please refer to "What An Application Must Include" (below), for additional information on applicant responsibilities for collecting and reporting data.
 Performance measures for this solicitation are as follows:

-Objective Performance Measure(s) Data Grantee Provides To facilitate the adoption of new tools and technologies into practice by criminal justice agencies through testing, evaluation, and the provision of technology assistance.
-Relevance to the needs of the field as measured by whether the grantee's substantive scope did not deviate from the funded proposal or any subsequent agency modifications to the scope.
-Quality of the research as assessed by peer reviewers.
-Quality of management as measured by whether significant interim project milestones were achieved, final deadlines were met, and costs remained within approved limits.
+Objective Performance Measure(s) Data Grantee Provides To facilitate the adoption of new forensic tools and technologies into practice by appropriate criminal justice agencies through testing, evaluation, and the provision of technology assistance.
+Quality of the research/work performed as assessed by a peer review process involving relevant technical and practitioner experts and the NIJ program manager.
+Quality of the management as measured by whether significant interim project milestones were achieved, final deadlines were met, and costs remained within approved limits.
 If applicable, number of NIJ final grant reports, NIJ research documents, and grantee research documents published.
-Individual project reports responding to the requirements of a specific project detailing the Center's activities including: the number of research, testing and evaluation, and demonstration activities conducted; the number of technologies successfully adopted into service; the number of technology guides published; the number of calls for assistance responded to.
-A final report providing a comprehensive overview of the project and a detailed description of the project design, data, and methods; a full presentation of scientific findings; and a thorough discussion of the implications of the project findings for criminal justice practice and policy in the United States.
-Quarterly financial reports, semi- annual progress reports, and a final progress report.
-If applicable, each data set that was collected, acquired, or modified in conjunction with the project.
-5. If applicable, citation to report(s)/document(s).
+If applicable, number of evaluated technologies.
+Individual project reports responding to the requirements of a specific project detailing the Center's activities including: the number of research, testing and evaluation, and demonstration activities conducted; the number of technologies successfully adopted into service; the number of technology guides published; and the number of calls for assistance responded to.
+Quarterly financial reports, semi- annual progress reports, and a final technical progress report providing a comprehensive overview of the Center's activities during the period of performance.
+If applicable, citation to reports(s)/documents.
+If applicable, description of evaluated technologies.